-Team members include a physiatrist, physical therapist, orthotist, interventionalist for injections, podiatrist, and a surgeon.
+Team members may include a physiatrist, physical therapist, orthotist, interventionalist for injections, podiatrist, and a foot and ankle surgeon.

 Patient & family education

 Patient education on their disease and contributing factors can empower them to avoid exacerbating symptoms.
-Use of proper fitting shoes and orthotics should be taught.
+Use of proper fitting shoes and orthotics should be discussed.
 Patients should be encouraged to manage contributing conditions, such as diabetes.
-In general, weight loss is encouraged and alcohol intake is discouraged.
+In general, weight loss is encouraged, and significant alcohol intake is discouraged.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-- Tarsal tunnel syndrome is rare and the diagnosis should be made on only rare occasions and with much less confidence as other entrapment neuropathies such as carpal tunnel syndrome.
+- Tarsal tunnel syndrome is rare, and the diagnosis should be viewed as one of exclusion unlike other entrapment neuropathies such as carpal tunnel syndrome.
 Rule out more common conditions, such as systemic distal polyneuropathy or common musculoskeletal complaints, such as a sprain or strain.

-- If electrodiagnostic testing revealss abnormalities in the distribution of the tibial nerves bilaterally, polyneuropathy should be considered as a diagnosis of bilateral tarsal tunnel syndrome is exceedingly rare.
+- If electrodiagnostic testing reveals abnormalities in the distribution of the tibial nerves bilaterally, polyneuropathy is a more likely explanation than bilateral tarsal tunnel syndrome.

-- When diagnosing tarsal tunnel syndrome, consider underlying causes, such as mass lesions, inflammatory arthritis, diabetes, or human immunodeficiency virus.
+- When diagnosing tarsal tunnel syndrome, consider underlying causes, such as mass lesions, inflammatory arthritis, or diabetes.

-- Epidemiology of tarsal tunnel syndrome is not well known.
+- Epidemiology of tarsal tunnel syndrome has not been defined.

 - There are no recommended treatment guidelines for tarsal tunnel syndrome.

-- Electrodiagnostic studies are level C recommendations for confirming the diagnosis of tarsal tunnel syndrome.15
+- Electrodiagnostic studies are level C recommendations for confirming the diagnosis of tarsal tunnel syndrome.16

 - Oh SJ, Meyer RD.
 Entrapment neuropathies of the tibial (posterior tibial) nerve.
 Neurol Clin.
 1999;17:593-615.